Living Well with Long Term Physical Health Conditions

 Do you struggle with any of the following?

-- Scared to be active when experiencing breathlessness, chest tightening, or coughng
+• Scared to be active when experiencing breathlessness, chest tightening, or coughing

 If so, you are not alone and this is not something you have to put up with.